pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

     username : obptest.x.a1@example.com
     password : 2d7b7353

-Note: In order to access the proper simulated accounts, please ask a member Open Bank Project team for a login.
+Note: In order to access the proper simulated accounts, please ask a member of the Open Bank Project team for a login.

 ####Questions / Contact?
 * For questions about the hackathon events please see: